Your daily midwife consultation

 All our midwives are certified and have several years of professional experience.
 They are all members of the German Midwives Association (Deutschen Hebammenverband).

-To receive a consultation from a midwife via phone or chat, first log in to the Members area.
+To receive a consultation from a midwife via chat, first log in to the Members area.
 There you will find the option for booking a consultation under "My Classes," beneath the list of classes being offered.

 The individual selection of a specific midwife is not possible at the moment, as this would prevent us from always being able to respond to incoming requests as quickly as possible.
 However, all of our midwives provide advice that is consistent with the same high standards and quality requirements.
 However, as we are continuously developing the service, we will at a later stage see if it is possible and useful to offer this option.